luthier/luthier-core/guide/luthier/theme-readme.md

 # Are there any dependencies?

-Specify any Kalf extensions or external dependencies necessary for using the theme.
+Specify any Luthier extensions or external dependencies necessary for using the theme.

 # Are any modifications necessary to use it?